smitipachnanda/C67---MyStory/Story.md

 Once upon a time there was a woodcutter and he was very poor but he was very honest.
 He used to work very hard to earn the money for his family.
+One day he went to th jungle to cut some wood.
+There he was cutting a tree near the lake, his axe fell from his hands into the lake.